 Thermo Fisher Scientific (TMO) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the maker of scientific instrument and laboratory supplies had lost 7.23% over the past month.
-This has lagged the Medical sector's loss of 5.59% and was narrower than the S&P 500's loss of 9.06% in that time.
+Coming into today, shares of the maker of scientific instrument and laboratory supplies had lost 8.28% in the past month.
+In that same time, the Medical sector lost 7.73%, while the S&P 500 lost 10.24%.

-Thermo Fisher Scientific will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $4.76, down 17.36% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $9.86 billion, up 5.67% from the year-ago period.
+Wall Street will be looking for positivity from Thermo Fisher Scientific as it approaches its next earnings report date.
+On that day, Thermo Fisher Scientific is projected to report earnings of $4.76 per share, which would represent a year-over-year decline of 17.36%.
+Meanwhile, our latest consensus estimate is calling for revenue of $9.86 billion, up 5.67% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $22.94 per share and revenue of $43.16 billion, which would represent changes of -8.71% and +10.07%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Thermo Fisher Scientific.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for Thermo Fisher Scientific.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Thermo Fisher Scientific currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Thermo Fisher Scientific is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Thermo Fisher Scientific is currently trading at a Forward P/E ratio of 24.06.
-This represents a discount compared to its industry's average Forward P/E of 27.67.
+Digging into valuation, Thermo Fisher Scientific currently has a Forward P/E ratio of 22.92.
+This represents a discount compared to its industry's average Forward P/E of 28.07.

-It is also worth noting that TMO currently has a PEG ratio of 1.72.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Medical - Instruments industry currently had an average PEG ratio of 2.08 as of yesterday's close.
+Investors should also note that TMO has a PEG ratio of 1.64 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Medical - Instruments industry currently had an average PEG ratio of 1.96 as of yesterday's close.

 The Medical - Instruments industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 160, putting it in the bottom 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 155, which puts it in the bottom 39% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report